LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 #### Summarizing data from groupings

-* After grouping a data frame we can summarize information for each group.
+* After grouping a data frame we can create a new table that summarizes information for each group.
 To do this, we use the function `summarize()`:
   * The `summarize()` function takes as first argument a grouped table, an output of `group_by()`
   * Then, it takes one additional argument for each new column with summarized data you want to add.
-  * The format of this arguments is `New column name`, followed by the equal sign `=`, finished by the calculation that we want to perform for each group.
+  * The format of this arguments is `New column name`, followed by the equal sign `=`, finished by the function that will calculate a summary statistic that we want to obtain for each group.
-  * We can perform many calculations (mean, median, min, max, sum), but a very common one is `n()`
+  * We can apply all the usual summary statistics functions (mean, median, min, max, sum), but a very useful one that is unique to the package `dplyr` is `n()`

 * The function `n()` counts the number of rows for each grouping.
 It is a special function that only works within `dplyr` functions.
 * For example, to get the abundance of individuals per year, we will use the function `n()` as follows: